yadav-sachin/DeepGP-AQ-Inference/README.md

 python run.py
 ```

-The test results would be stored in the respective folders `results.jl` file.
+The test results would be stored in the respective folder's `results.jl` file.

 ## Results: